• Skip to main content

 2. Vary the textures and age of the cheeses on your board.

 Now that you’ve offered a variety of dairy cheeses, make sure that you are hitting different flavor and texture notes.
 Have a wedge of ever-popular, soft and creamy brie?
-A crumbly aged gouda would be a wonderful counter.
+A crumbly aged gouda would be a wonderful counter for the cheese platter.
 And both taste great with sliced apple or some honey.

 Did you cube up some delicious aged cheddar?
 Add a hard wedge of aged Parmigiano-Reggiano?
 Add a soft, fresh goat cheese to the charcuterie board as a counterbalance.